benduran/lets-version/README.md

   -y, --yes             If true, skips any confirmation prompts.
 Useful if you n
                         eed to automate this process in CI [boolean] [default: false]
+      --dryRun          If true, will print the changes that are expected to hap pen at every step instead of actually writing the change s                             [boolean] [default: false]
-      --noPush          If true, will not push changes and tags to origin [boolean] [default: false]
+      --noChangelog     If true, will not write CHANGELOG.md updates for each pa ckage that has changed        [boolean] [default: false] --noPush          If true, will not push changes and tags to origin [boolean] [default: false]
       --updatePeer      If true, will update any dependent "package.json#peerDep